-MERICS firmly believes in partnering with leading think tanks, research institutes and other knowledge providers.
+MERICS has forged a wide range of institutional, thematic, project and content partnerships.
 This allows us to deliver the best possible analysis of China’s evolving global role and domestic path and to foster European and transatlantic exchanges.
-MERICS has forged a wide range of institutional, thematic, project and content partnerships.

 Since its founding in 2013, MERICS has been an affiliated institute of Ruhr University Bochum (RUB) and the University of Duisburg-Essen (UDE), enabling valuable academic exchange with scholars from these leading East Asia research institutions in Germany.

 MERICS is a steering member of the European Think Tank Network on China (ETNC), a forum where China experts from across Europe exchange ideas on topical issues in Europe-China relations.
 Find out more about its activities and publications here.

-In 2015, MERICS and the Rhodium Group (Rhg) joined forces to analyze China’s evolving economic footprint abroad, in particular the latest trends in Chinese foreign direct investment (FDI) in Europe.
-Find more details and the joint reports on Chinese FDI in Europe here.
+Since 2015, MERICS and the Rhodium Group (Rhg) have been analyzing China’s evolving economic footprint abroad, in particular the latest trends in Chinese foreign direct investment (FDI) in Europe.
+The reports can be read and downloaded here.

-Together with the International Institute for Strategic Studies (IISS), MERICS run the China Security Project from 2017 to 2022.
-The project developed insights on China’s defence and security policies, industries, underlying domestic drivers, global power projection capabilities, and implications for Europe and NATO.
+Together with the International Institute for Strategic Studies (IISS), MERICS ran the China Security Project from 2017 to 2022, presenting insights on China’s defense and security policies, industries, underlying domestic drivers, global power projection capabilities and implications for Europe and NATO.